 This time the Turks agreed to allow Serbia some autonomy.
 Finally in 1878 Serbia became independent.
 In 1882 Serbia became a kingdom.

 On 6 April 1941 the Germans bombed Belgrade and invaded Yugoslavia.
 They soon overran the country, which was carved up between Germany and its allies.
 Hungary took the northern part of Serbia but Germany took most of it.
-Afterwards the Communists carried out guerrilla warfare and in October 1944 together with the Russians they liberated Belgrade.
-Then in 1945 the Communists won 90% of the vote in elections and they introduced a Communist regime.
-However in 1948 Tito broke with Stalin and afterwards Yugoslavia was resolutely independent.
-However when Tito died in 1980 the system began to break down.
-Finally in 1991-92 the state of Yugoslavia broke up.
+Afterward, the Communists carried out guerrilla warfare and in October 1944 together with the Russians, they liberated Belgrade.
+Then in 1945, the Communists won 90% of the vote in elections and they introduced a Communist regime.
+However, in 1948, Tito broke with Stalin, and afterward, Yugoslavia was resolutely independent.
+However, when Tito died in 1980 the system began to break down.
+Finally, in 1991-92, the state of Yugoslavia broke up.
 Parts broke away from Serbia and became independent until only Serbia and Montenegro were left.
-However Montenegro became independent in 2006.
+However, Montenegro became independent in 2006.
 Then in 2008 Kosovo broke away and became independent.

 Serbia suffered in the recession of 2009.
-However Serbia soon recovered.
+However, Serbia soon recovered.
 Today the Serbian economy is growing and Serbia hopes to join the EU.
-Today the population of Serbia is 7.2 million.
+In 2020 the population of Serbia was 7.million.

 A brief history of Croatia